chunbochu/COMP670.chunbochu.github.io/Othello.md

     computer's *worst* interest.

 Either the black or the white player (or both!) might be a computer player.
-So, when deciding whether it\'s "my turn" or "my opponent's turn," you'll have to exercise some caution to ensure that you're making the right decision.
+So, when deciding whether it's "my turn" or "my opponent's turn," you'll have to exercise some caution to ensure that you're making the right decision.

-Second, notice the depth parameter, used to limit the depth of our search, to make sure that our search is of a manageable length.
+Second, notice the `depth` parameter, used to limit the depth of our search, to make sure that our search is of a manageable length.
 Each time we recurse one level deeper, the depth is reduced by one, and we stop recursing when it reaches zero.